Strategy Item guidance

 Strategy Item Overview

-Problem to solve - Perhaps the most important factor of all.
-You could be considering solving a problem for a customer or your organisation.
-Where possible, quantify this.
+• Problem to solve - Perhaps the most important factor of all.
+You could be solving a problem for a customer or your organisation.
+Where possible, quantify this to determine impact.

-Work purpose - This maps to a strategic direction.
-In the example, we can see a Strategy Item linked to Protect market position.
+• Work purpose - This maps to a strategic direction.
+In the example, we can see a Strategy Item linked to Reduce sales loss & churn.

 When creating strategic items, consider:

-Investment period - How much time you expect to invest to achieve your expected benefits.
-3 or 6 months is a typical starting point.
+1. Investment period - How much time you expect to invest to achieve your expected benefits.

 We have a strategy to make a large, measurable impact on the organisation.
 Making many small changes and assessing their individual impact makes this difficult to see.
 Also, with too many small items, we don’t get enough feedback on whether the overall strategy is working.